EdwinTSalcedo/deep-video/README.md

 We will make use of DLib face landmark detection in the examples.

+#### Yolo
+[Yolo](https://docs.ultralytics.com/) is an algorithm that uses neural networks to provide real-time object detection.
+This algorithm is popular because of its speed and accuracy.
+Moreover, its 5th and 8th versions have good documentation for easy deployment on embedded devices.

 ## Usage
 All examples are implemented in folder `examples`, and you can execute them as follows: